JoshMontech/HotShot/README.txt

 * Research about adding filters to video

 Josh Montgomery (30%)
-* Added Firebase framework
-* Implemented Login/Signup functionality
+* Implemented a skip function to bypass login/signup
-* Implemented login/Signup VC flow logic
+* Adapted settings to account for skip function
-* Added logout and account update functionality
+* Corrected login and signup issues

 Jerry Pon (40%)
 * Added new table cells for the Settings view